mytechnotalent/ToyGPT/README.md

 This is a character-level bigram model that predicts the next character one at a time.
 Given an input string, the model learns to predict the next character in the sequence based on the preceding character.
 We'll walk through an example where the input is the sentence:

-"The dog ate my "
+`"The dog ate my "`
-The goal is for the model to predict the next sequence of characters, "homework", character by character.
+The goal is for the model to predict the next sequence of characters, `"homework"`, character by character.

 ---